cpwr-devops/DevOps-Examples-Doc/docs/advanced_pipelines/setup.md

 ## Defining parameters

-Successively add the following string parameters (the default values are the ones used for the examples).
+Successively add the following string parameters (note that default values are used in the examples).

 ![Adding parameters](../pipelines/images/Adding_parameters.png)